The Ministry of Foreign Affairs (UD) advises against all international travel that is not strictly necessary.

 The lines are open 24/7.
 Guidance in Polish, Russian, Lithuanian and Romanian is also available between 08:00-22:00.

-If you arrive in Norway by air the test can be taken within 24 hours prior to departure time.
+If you arrive in Norway by air the test can be taken less than 24 hours prior to departure time.
 If your journey involves connecting flights, departure time refers to the first flight of your flight itinerary.

 Valid test methods are the standard PCR-based analysis or the rapid antigen-based test.
 The documentation must be issued in Norwegian, Danish, Swedish, English, French or German.

-There are some exceptions where the requirement will not apply, including:
+There are some exceptions to the requirement, including:

 - Children who are under 12 years old.